noobg0d/youtube_Scrapper/README.md

 ## 🛠️ How to Use

-Run the script via terminal:
+Run the script from terminal like this:

 ```bash
 python scrape_posts.py --platform youtube --target "<your search keyword>"